-The International Charter School of New York
+Brooklyn Prospect International Charter School of New York

-Small class sizes are a priority, with no more than 20 students in kindergarten and 25 in 1st grade, each with a head teacher and an assistant teacher.
-The school day ends at 4 pm.
+Class size is somewhat smaller than the typical New York City public schools, with 20 students in kindergarten and 25 in 1st grade, each with a head teacher and an assistant teacher.
+The school day runs from 8 am to 3:40 pm.